Priority Action Item - Downtown

 Expectations and Tactics

-• Continue design process and pursue additional funding for the Riverfront BUILD Grant.
+• Initiate construction and pursue additional funding for the Riverfront BUILD Grant.

-• Focus on the beautification of downtown through upgraded amenities and landscaping.
+• Focus on beautification through upgraded amenities and landscaping.

 Accomplishments - 2021 to present